Switzerland: Country and Foreign Investment

-Entry into Switzerland, residence in Switzerland, Swiss naturalization and the right to work or purchase property in the country are all inextricably interlinked and so are all dealt with together.
+Entry into Switzerland, residence in Switzerland, Swiss naturalization and the right to work or purchase property in the country are all interlinked and so are dealt with together here.

-In September, 2005, a 56% majority of Swiss voters approved proposals to open the country's borders to workers from the ten new EU member states.
-The vote in favour of the extension of the bilateral agreement on freedom of movement to the ten new members was welcomed by both the Swiss authorities and the European Commission, as there had been some uncertainty as to the public mood on the matter.
+In September 2005, 56% of Swiss voters approved proposals to open the country's borders to workers from the ten newly inaugurated EU member states.
+The vote was welcomed by both the Swiss authorities and the European Commission, as there had been some uncertainty as to the public mood on the matter.

-The free movement of persons between Switzerland and the ten new EU member states came into force on April 1, 2006.
-In a referendum on February 8, 2009, the Swiss electorate approved the continuation of the Free Movement of Persons Agreement after 2009 and Protocol II, which came into force on June 1, 2009 and further confirming the Swiss commitment to the Bilateral II agreements.
+The free movement of people between Switzerland and the ten new EU member states came into force on 1st April 2006.
+In a referendum on 8 February 2009, the Swiss electorate approved the continuation of the Free Movement of Persons Agreement after 2009 and Protocol II, which came into force on 1 June 2009 and further confirming the Swiss commitment to the Bilateral II agreements.

-From May 1, 2011, citizens from the EU A8 countries (Poland, Latvia, Lithuania, Estonia, Slovakia, Slovenia, the Czech Republic and Hungary have been enjoying complete freedom of movement, and occupying a level playing field with the previous EU 17 countries.
+From 1 May 2011, citizens from the EU A8 countries (Poland, Latvia, Lithuania, Estonia, Slovakia, Slovenia, the Czech Republic and Hungary) have been enjoying complete freedom of movement and are hence on a par with the established EU 17 countries.
 The right of free movement is complemented by the mutual recognition of professional qualifications, the right to buy property, and the coordination of social security systems.

 Third-country nationals are subject to the Federal Act on the Residence and Settlement of Foreign Nationals (ANAG/LEtr) and its implementing ordinances.
 Admission for non-EU nationals is restricted and residence permits are granted at the sole discretion of the authorities.
 Authorisation to reside in Switzerland can be granted if the regulations regarding foreign nationals and the labour market are complied with but normally there is not any automatic right.
 Residence can be authorised if it is for specific purposes (education/training, family reunification, retirement in Switzerland) provided certain conditions are complied with.
 The FOM can give further information on this.